Eat Like an Edwardian With a Meal Plan for the Crawleys of Downton Abbey

 Course Eight: Salad

 This salad is much different than many salads we are accustomed to today.
 This course is quite simple and utilized as a means of encouraging digestion.
-The salad was typically served as a simple bed of greens with light dressing.
+The salad was typically served in a salad bowl, of course, and was nothing more than a simple bed of greens with light dressing.
 Don’t look for lavish toppings and heavy dressings.
 Remember, this is supposed to be simple.

 Course Nine: Sweets